HEnquist/camilladsp/README.md

 The available types are
 - Simple, simple noise shaping with increasing noise towards higher frequencies
 - Uniform, just dither, no shaping.
 Requires also the parameter "amplitude" to set the dither amplitude in bits.
+- Lipshitz441, for 44.1 kHz
+- Fweighted441, for 44.1 kHz
-- Lipshitz, intended for 44.1 kHz, gives very little subjective noise
+- Shibata441, for 44.1 kHz
+- Shibata48, for 48 kHz
 - None, just quantize without dither.
 Only useful with small target bit depth for demonstration.

+Lipshitz, Fweighted and Shibata give the least amount ofaudible noise.
+[See the SOX documentation for more details.](http://sox.sourceforge.net/SoX/NoiseShaping)
-To test the difference types, set the target bit depth to something very small like 5 bits and try them all.
+To test the different types, set the target bit depth to something very small like 5 bits and try them all.

 ### Difference equation